 But if you really want to boost your list building or sales efforts, you need landing pages.

-Unfortunately, here’s the problem when it comes to WordPress and landing pages:
+Unfortunately, here’s the problem when it comes to WordPress and building landing pages:

 The WordPress Editor is 100% incapable of creating highly converting landing pages.
 It just flat out can’t do it.

-So if you want to actually create the kind of landing pages that move readers to click, to sign up, to buy…then you need a dedicated landing page tool.
+So if you want to actually create the kind of landing pages that move readers to click, to sign up, to buy…then you need a dedicated landing page tool to build them.

 And that is exactly what I’ll discuss in this post.
 I’ll take you through the best WordPress landing page builder plugins.
 Then, I’ll tell you the exact plugin you should pick for your specific situation.

-What to look for in a WordPress landing page plugin
+What to look for in a WordPress landing page builder

 When looking for a landing page plugin, there are a few factors you’ll definitely want to keep in mind: